Genisys Credit Union

 Genisys Credit Union is a credit union based in Auburn Hills, Michigan.

 Genisys Credit Union is the 5th largest credit union in Michigan with over 210,000 members and assets of 2.6 billion as of October 31, 2018.
-They operate 28 branch locations in Michigan, 3 in Minnesota and 1 in Pennsylvania.
+They operate 28 branch locations in Michigan and 3 in Minnesota.
 In addition, Genisys belongs to the CO-OP Network which provides its members access to over 30,000 surcharge-free ATMs and 5,000 Shared Branch locations.
 The organization is a federally insured state-chartered credit union that is regulated by the National Credit Union Administration (NCUA).
 Genisys Credit Union was officially chartered in 1936.